jonnonz1/nz-statute-book/acts/public/2015/health-and-safety-at-work-act-2015.md

 (7) A failure to comply with subsection (3) does not affect the validity of a safe work instrument.

 ### 228 Legal effect of safe work instruments
-(1) A safe work instrument made under section 227 has legal effect only to the extent that any regulations made under the relevant health and safety legislation refer to it.
+(1) A safe work instrument made under section 227 has legal effect only to the extent that any regulations made under this Act refer to it.
 (2) For the purposes of subsection (1), regulations may refer to— (a) a particular safe work instrument as amended or replaced from time to time; or (b) any safe work instrument that may be made for the purposes of regulations (even if the instrument has not been made at the time the regulations are made).